nfriedly/set-cookie-parser/README.md

 ### parse(input, [options])

 Parses cookies from a string, array of strings, or a http response object.
 Always returns an array, regardless of input format.
+(Unless the `map` option is set, in which case it always returns an object.)

 ### parseString(individualSetCookieHeader, options)